 (h) When a person is sued or prosecuted in a civil or criminal action in his or her capacity as an employee, officer or director of the District, such person shall be indemnified for such claim, including the reasonable cost of defense thereof so long as:

-1) such person was acting in good faith in his or her capacity on behalf of the District; and defense of the claim, or the claim is settled; and
+1) such person was acting in good faith in his or her capacity on behalf of the District; and

 2) the court finds that such person’s conduct fairly and equitably merits such indemnity.